Shop

 Care: Sun to part shade in moist well-drained soil

-Native: Europe, Siberia and North America, Wisconsin native
+Native: Europe, Siberia and North America, including Wisconsin

-Wildlife Value: Walnut tolerant
+Wildlife Value: Walnut and deer tolerant

 Lakota ate the leaves raw and cooked and made an infusion of the roots to remedy earaches.
 Sir Walter Scott immortalized the Bluebell of Scotland in Lady of the Lake.
 Also a subject of Emily Dickinson’s poetry.

-• Campsis radicans Trumpet vine Z 5-9
+• Campsis radicans Trumpet vine Z 5-9 VINE

 Huge, gorgeous orange trumpets on vigorous vine